baileyfrancis/prasanco/README.md

---label2 |  Label for the second sample. **(Please use the same label as you did for Step 1)** --clusters1 | Specify the clusters from your first sample you wish to reconicle e.g. --clusters1 cluster_01 cluster_03 --clusters2 | Specify the clusters from your second sample you wish to reconicle e.g. --clusters1 cluster_01 cluster_03
+--label2 |  Label for the second sample. **(Please use the same label as you did for Step 1)** --clusters1 | Specify the clusters from your first sample you wish to reconicle e.g. --clusters1 cluster_01 cluster_03 --clusters2 | Specify the clusters from your second sample you wish to reconicle e.g. --clusters1 cluster_01 cluster_03 --prasanco_dir | Please provide the path to your PrAsAnCo output directory --conda | Please provide the absolute path to your conda /envs directory e.g. /shared/home/mbxbf2/miniconda3/envs

 #### First reconcile round
 This reconicilation stage may take multiple rounds to complete correctly and requires you to inspect the output of each round and assess whether you should keep/discard particular contigs.
 However, for the first round of this stage we want to try and reconcicle all clusters from all samples.